Excel-lent/SVG-library-for-VBA/README.md

 # SVG library for VBA

-These are preleminary release of SVG library for VBA.
+This is a preleminary release of SVG library for VBA.
+Not everything is working properly.
+Not all properties are implemented.
 The aim of the library is to export charts in SVG format, i. e. in lossless image format.